LTV2 Millstreet Programme 276 is now Online we hope you enjoy our latest Programme

 Millstreet Museum & Tourist Information Centre Church Gate Collection takes place this weekend – 13th & 14th August 2011 – outside St. Patrick’s Church, Millstreet.
 This is our main source of funding for the year.
 It is earnestly hoped that we shall be back at our Carnegie Hall location very shortly.
 Most of our Archives have now been moved to the new purpose built Museum Archive Centre at Mount Leader.
 We deeply appreciate the fact that the vast volume of our historic material was very kindly housed on a temporary basis and without cost by the Duggan Family of Green Glens for almost the past three years.
 Support for our Collection this weekend would be greatly appreciated so as to assist us in the re-establishment of our Museum at Carnegie Hall and for the provision of a significant Tourist Information Centre.
 Sincere thanks.
 (S.R.)

 The Minister discussed the O’Sullivan Beara National Walkway with Michael O’Sullivan and others.
 He gave a brief interview to LTV2 with further contributions from local people.
-He indicated that he is especially interested in … continue reading the full article “Minister for Transport, Tourism & Sport, Leo Varadkar, T.D.
+He indicated that he is especially interested in [read more …] “Minister for Transport, Tourism & Sport, Leo Varadkar, T.D.
 Visits Millstreet This Morning – 6th August 2011”